gulcinvardar/lyrics_web_scraping/README.md

 This project was written during Spiced Academy Data Science Bootcamp.
 It is one the weekly projects.

-The contents include files to scrape lyrics from any given artist using BeautifulSoup and save them as a dataframe, to create a Logistic Regression based ML model for two selected artists, and an example of prediction of the artist between the two selected artists (here, Amy Winehouse and Rage Against the Machine) using CLI when new lyrics are entered by the user as an input.
+The contents include
+- files to scrape lyrics from any given artist,
+- to create a Logistic Regression model for two selected artists,
+- and an example of prediction of the artist when new lyrics are entered.

 ### Usage